-- Yes you can drink water from the tap and/or re-fill your water bottles and it's perfectly fine from the filter too.
-I order (free) tap water 'carafe d'eau (dough)' rather than bottled water in restaurants. - Catch the waiter's eye in order to point at the table you want to sit down at even in the most ordinary café.
+- Catch the waiter's eye in order to point at the table you want to sit down at even in the most ordinary café.
 In restaurants always wait to be seated. - Café prices may seem expensive but you're paying for both the coffee and 'renting' the table.
-Once you've ordered you can stay as long as you like, even work on your novel, the waiter will not bring you your bill unless you ask for it.
+Once you've ordered you can stay as long as you like, the waiter will not bring you your bill unless you ask for it.
 Occasionally they change shifts and cash up but even in that case paying isn't a reason to leave. - The French can't make cappuccino, it's a long expresso with froth plopped on, save €5 and order something else. - If you are going to use the bathrooms in a café, make sure you order a coffee 'un express' as it is polite to pay for something.
 If you want to use those grey things in the street, you are on your own, I have never tried, they look scary! - Almost all cafés have wifi, ask the waiter for the password.
 Even the parks do too. - Unless you're really brave, don't order Andouillette sausage, the translation is Chitterling sausage but this anodyne name does not conjure up a description for the most revolting tripe (pork lower intenstine) sausage slathered in mustard sauce.
+It smells soooo bad!
 Androuillette is NOT androuille sausage.